 ANU is a subscribing institution of the Higher Education Academy (HEA).
 Since the start of 2014 the ANU has been accredited to award professional recognition in all four categories of HEA fellowship within the Professional Standards Framework.

-The fellowships provide professional recognition of academic and professional staff, from ANU or other Australian universities, who:
+HEA fellowships provide professional recognition of academic and professional staff who:

 - can demonstrate experience in, and knowledge of, teaching and learning;